4awpawz/fusion.ssg.web/src/templates/docs/projectgenerator.md

 <p class="info">Beginning with v1.0.0, <a href="https://browsersync.io/">Browsersync</a>, which provides synchronized browser testing, has replaced live-server.</p>

 _fpg_, fusion.ssg's project generator,  relieves you of the burden of having to manually create and configure your projects.
-When run, it creates your project and also installs all of the project's dependencies.
+When run, it *__creates your project and installs all of the project's dependencies__*.
 The most difficult task you will face when creating a new fusion.ssg project is deciding what to name it :).

 ## Usage